themejunkie/scroll-top/readme.txt

 === Scroll Top ===
 Contributors: satrya
-Tags: scroll top, back to top, button, to top, jquery, scroll to top Requires at least: 3.6
+Tags: back to top, button, to top, jquery, scroll to top, scroll top Requires at least: 4.0
 Tested up to: 4.3
-Stable tag: 0.6
+Stable tag: 0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automaticlly adds a flexible Scroll to Top button to your WordPress website.
+Automaticlly adds a flexible Back to Top button to your WordPress website.
 You can choose color you like, Icon Font or plain text and much more.

 == Description ==

-This plugin will enable a custom and flexible Scroll/Back To Top to your WordPress website.
+This plugin will enable a custom and flexible Back To Top to your WordPress website.
 It comes with unlimited color choices, icon font option to support retina device, hide on screen width smaller than 600 pixels.

 = Features Include: =